-For a variety of reasons, account security being one, account limits in Amazon Web Services are applied to the number of items that you can create per region.
+For a variety of reasons, account security being one (find out what happens when AWS security get neglected), account limits in Amazon Web Services are applied to the number of items that you can create per region.
 These limits are as follows:

 VPC and Subnet Limits

 - 5 VPC’s per region

 - 1 IPv6 CIDR blocks per VPC (this limit can not be increased).

 - Limited to 5 elastic IP addresses per region.

 - 50 Customer gateways per region.
 Customer gateways are used to set up VPN connections

 - 5 NAT gateways per availability zone.
 Remember, if the state of the NAT is pending, active or deleting it counts as 1 towards your total gateways

 Network Access Control Lists (NACL)